beetbox/beets/docs/plugins/web.rst

 The interface and response format is similar to the item API, except replacing the encapsulation key ``"items"`` with ``"albums"`` when requesting ``/album/`` or ``/album/5,7``.
-In addtion we can request the cover art of an album with ``GET /album/5/art``.
+In addition we can request the cover art of an album with ``GET /album/5/art``.